HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Discussion

 \section{Discussion}

+\textbf{Efficiency.} Our method uses a loss function of only the neural network output and its first-order derivatives, and thus can be more efficient than previous methods which involve second-order derivatives.
+We report the runtime of our method and StEik~\cite{yang2023steik} for training a model from ShapeNet~\cite{chang2015shapenet} over 100 iterations using a single NVIDIA A10 GPU with varying network sizes, while keeping all other settings identical, as shown in \cref{tab:efficiency}.

 \textbf{Determining absorption coefficient $\lambda$.} The absorption coefficient $\lambda$ has the units of $[\text{L}]^{-1}$, where $\text{L}$ denotes a length unit.
-Rescaling the space is equivalent to rescaling $\lambda$ in the equation.
-While a larger $\lambda$ can improve accuracy, it introduces two challenges.
-First, our heat loss includes the factor $e^{-2\lambda|u|}$, which may become smaller than the precision limit of floating-point numbers, leading to round-off errors.
-Second, even if round-off errors are ignored, a large $\lambda |u|$ may reduce the optimizer's ability to accurately shape the field.
-However, even with this, our loss will still push $u$ away from $0$, preventing the introduction of extra surfaces where $\lambda |u|$ should be large.
-We compensate by adding the eikonal loss together with our heat loss.
-When $\lambda |u|$ is large, the eikonal loss becomes the dominant term.
-Our scheduler for $\lambda$ also effectively shapes the distant regions.
-Spatially-adaptive parameters can potentially further improve the results.
+Rescaling the space is equivalent to rescaling $\lambda$.
+While a larger $\lambda$ can improve accuracy, it introduces two challenges: (1) our heat loss includes the factor $e^{-2\lambda|u|}$, which may become smaller than the precision limit of floating-point numbers, leading to round-off errors; (2) even if round-off errors are ignored, a large $\lambda |u|$ may reduce the optimizer's ability to effectively shape the field.
+Nevertheless, our loss still pushes $u$ away from $0$, preventing unwanted surfaces where $\lambda |u|$ should be large.
+We compensate by combining eikonal loss with heat losses.
+When $\lambda |u|$ is large, the eikonal loss becomes dominant.
+Our $\lambda$ scheduler also effectively shapes the distant regions.
+Spatially-adaptive parameters may also improve the results.

-\textbf{Necessity of firm boundary condition.} The heat diffusion of the screened Poisson equation is based on a well established boundary condition, and we enforce the boundary condition through the boundary loss over a discrete set of points, and rely on the spectral bias of neural networks~\cite{Rahaman:2019:SBN} to interpolate them.
-When the input point set is sparse and the absorption coefficient $\lambda$ is high, an overly strong heat loss ($w_b$ being too small) can \emph{tear} the boundary, causing the signed distance function to degrade into an unsigned distance one like \Cref{fig:phase-boundary-weight}.
-Thus, our theory suggests that a key insight is to set a high boundary weight $w_b$, while adjusting the absorption coefficient $\lambda$ to match the input point cloud density or by scaling the point cloud itself.
-Our experiments show that with proper parameter setting and rescaling the collapse can be avoided.
-Future research is required for very sparse boundary, and application to inverse rendering.
+\textbf{Necessity of firm boundary condition.} The heat diffusion of the screened Poisson equation is based on a well-established boundary condition.
+We enforce the boundary condition through the boundary loss over discrete points, with neural networks interpolating through spectral bias~\cite{Rahaman:2019:SBN}.
+When the input points are sparse and the absorption coefficient $\lambda$ is high, an overly strong heat loss ($w_b$ being too small) can \emph{tear} the boundary, causing the signed distance to collapse into an unsigned one like \Cref{fig:phase-boundary-weight}.
+Thus, our theory highlights the importance of a high boundary weight $w_b$, while absorption $\lambda$ is adjusted to match the input point density or by scaling the point cloud itself.
+Our experiments show that proper parameter setting and rescaling prevent the collapse.
+Future research is required for very sparse boundaries, and applications to inverse rendering.